 DYoC: Do your own CFW

-Carrying bag - Also pretty cheap and allows you to more easily take the scooter inside.
+Carrying bag - Good for taking the scooter inside.
 Aliexpress

 Sandpaper footboard - Several options on Aliexpress